KieranSweeden/gig-mate/README.md

 - Partial amount of code to create a search filter was taken from [this W3Schools article](https://www.w3schools.com/howto/howto_js_filter_lists.asp).

+- The dragdroptouch.js polyfill file is completely taken from [this GitHub Repository](https://github.com/Bernardo-Castilho/dragdroptouch).
+All credit goes to [Bernado Castilho](https://github.com/Bernardo-Castilho) for this polyfill, which translates touch gestures on touch screens to mouse events, making drag and drop available for mobile devices.

 ## Media

 - The [image containing sheet music](https://www.pexels.com/photo/chords-sheet-on-piano-tiles-210764/) within index.html was sourced from [Pixabay](https://www.pexels.com/@pixabay) via [Pexels](pexels.com).